Amazon Connect Has No Built-In Payment Capture

 Insurance Premium Collection

 Insurance contact centres handle thousands of premium payments daily.
 Customers call to renew policies, adjust cover, or make one-off payments.
-With Shuttle on Amazon Connect, agents collect payments mid-call without breaking the conversation — no transfers, no payment links, no PCI exposure.
+With Shuttle on an Amazon Connect operation, agents collect payments mid-call without breaking the conversation, with no PCI exposure.

 Utility Bill Payments

-Utility companies running Amazon Connect can add secure bill payment to their IVR and agent flows.
+Utility companies running Amazon Connect can add secure bill payment to their agent flows.
 Customers call about a query, the agent resolves it, and payment happens on the same call.
-Automated Contact Flows can handle self-service payments without agent involvement.

 Debt Collection

 Collections agencies need to capture payment commitments while the debtor is engaged.
 Transferring to a separate system loses the moment.
-Shuttle allows agents to take immediate payment or set up payment plans during the collection call — all PCI-compliant, all recorded (minus card data).
+Shuttle allows agents to take immediate payment or set up payment plans during the collection call, all PCI-compliant.

 Travel and Hospitality

 Travel companies processing bookings, upgrades, and ancillary purchases through Amazon Connect can capture payment at the point of commitment.
-The customer confirms, enters their card via keypad, and the booking is confirmed — one call, one interaction.
+The customer confirms, enters their card via keypad, and the booking is confirmed in one call.

 Frequently Asked Questions